Category Archives: History Timeline 1580-1945

 1629 The Mohawks attacked the Sokoki who then turned to both French and English for help.
 However, they were ignored for neither wanted to offend the powerful Iroquois.
 The Sokoki might have been destroyed, but the Mohawk were drawn into another war in the Saint-Lawrence Valley with the Algonkin and Montagnais.4

 1632 By the treaty of St. Germain en Laye, Britain returned Canada to France.
 They immediately destroyed a trading post that had been built by Boston fur traders to trade with the Abinakis.
 The French warned English fur traders to keep their activities south of the Kennebec River.
-The English, in turn, ordered French traders from Arcaidia to stay north of the Saint Croix.
+The English, in turn, ordered French traders from Arcadia to stay north of the Saint Croix.
 Therefore, few French or English fur traders were willing to visit the Abinaki who lived in the disputed territory.4

 1633-34 A devastating smallpox epidemic hit the New England tribes and spread north to the Abenaki and then west to the Iroquois.